 A twelve-part BBC adaptation of Charles Dickens first novel.
 The story follows Samuel Pickwick and three other members of The Pickwick Club as they travel throughout the English countryside...
 See full summary »

 Based on a little known 1848 novel by Anne Bronte, Tara Fitzgerald stars as an enigmatic young woman who moves to 19th Century Yorkshire with a young son.
 Distancing herself from everyone ...
 See full summary »

 Young Pip is expected to become a blacksmith, but, hating the soot and smoke, he secretly dreams of becoming a gentleman.
 When he meets the mysterious Miss Havisham and her haughty niece ...
 See full summary »

-A well loved BBC adaptation of one of Charles Dickens lesser read novels.
-It revolves around some very greedy and selfish relatives who are all after the failing old Martin Chuzzlewits money.
+Some very greedy and selfish relatives are all after the failing old Martin Chuzzlewits money.
 He is surrounded by all these sycophantic relatives that he truly despises whilst ill, each one only interested in getting their hands on his estate.

 Was this review helpful to you?